Kneaded That

 Instructions

-• Prepare the filling base: In a small bowl, mix the softened butter and brown sugar into a spreadable paste.
+• Prepare the filling base: In a small bowl, mix the softened butter, cinnamon, and brown sugar into a spreadable paste.

 • Shape the rolls: Punch down dough and roll into a 12x18-inch rectangle on a floured surface.
 Spread the brown sugar-butter mixture evenly over dough.